stellar-deprecated/docs/guides/anchor.md

 - [Federation](concepts/federation.md), which allows a single Stellar account to represent multiple people.
 - [Compliance](compliance-protocol.md), if you are subject to any financial regulation.

-You may also want to consider [operating your own node on the Stellar network](https://stellar.org/developers/stellar-core/software/admin.html).
-Doing so makes you less reliant on other providers and makes the whole Stellar network stronger.

 ## Account Structure